ob-climate/ob-climate.github.io/_posts/2025-03-01-WhatIsClimateChange.md

 Usually, when we discuss climate change in 2025, we are usually refering to *anthropogenic* climate change, meaning, climate changes due *primarily to human activity*.
 That's not the only type of climate change, but it is the type we are currently dealing with.
 Over geologic time, our planet has been subject to **many** cycles of **natural** climatic changes.
 What we are currently seeing as far as global tempterature rise does not resemble those past climatic changes.
-The reasons why *this* climate change looks different from *those* can be complicated.
+The reasons why *this* climate change looks different from *those* can be complicated[^1].
 However, four simple, interconnected facts about the natural world, is all you really need to get started in connecting the many dots of our climate system!

 <p align="center">
   <img src="/images/Statistica-NOAAGlobalTemperature.jpeg" width="600" height="600" alt="https://www.statista.com/chart/28722/global-surface-temperature-anomalies/" align="center">
 </p>

+*Global Average temperatures since the industrial revolution have been steadly climbing. ["2024 was the warmest year on record."](https://www.statista.com/chart/28722/global-surface-temperature-anomalies/)*

 Fact #1: Carbon Dioxide absorbs more heat than Air